20 Things To Do Thanksgiving Weekend in NYC with Kids

 7. Check out the Mega Mall

 There's plenty to see and do at American Dream.
-Check out the Nickelodeon Universe Theme Park or indoor ice rink, the Dreamworks Water Park, the Legoland Discovery Center, and Sea Life Aquarium, plus plenty of high-end shopping.
+Check out the Nickelodeon Universe Theme Park or indoor ice rink, the Dreamworks Water Park, the Legoland Discovery Center, and Sea Life Aquarium, and get a jump-start on the holiday season with plenty of high-end shopping.

 8. Visit Hudson Yards